gelbh/terminal-gpt/README.md

 ## Overview

-This repository contains a Python script for a chatbot that interacts with OpenAI's GPT-3.5 Turbo model.
+This repository contains a Python script for a chatbot that interacts with an OpenAI GPT model.
 The script features a colorful command-line interface (CLI) for an enhanced user experience.
 The chatbot maintains a conversation history, allowing for context-aware interactions.

 ## Prerequisites

 - Python 3.x
-- `openai` Python package
+- `openai` python package
 - `python-dotenv` package for environment variable management

 ## Installation